Terror Tract: "Nightmare"

 A businessman named Louis discovers his wife, Sarah, cheating on him with another man, Frank.
 Louis catches them in the act and plans to shoot Frank and hang Sarah to make it appear like a murder-suicide crime scene.
 However, a fight ensues and Frank manages to kill Louis before dumping his body into a nearby lake.
 Sarah begins having recurring dreams about Louis as a water-drenched corpse coming home and strangling her.
-Frank and Sarah start getting paranoid when one of Louis's drinking buddies, Clay, who also happens to be cop, starts coming around and asking questions.
+Frank and Sarah start getting paranoid when one of Louis's drinking buddies, Clay, who also happens to be a cop, starts coming around and asking questions.
 The couple finds Louis's car on the street without the keys, realizing they were left in Louis's pants pocket at the bottom of the lake.
 Frank goes to the lake and jumps in to retrieve the keys so they can dispose of the car.
 When Sarah sees wet footprints in front of the house and hears the soggy steps nearing her bedroom door, much like in her recurring nightmares, she shoots through the door with the shotgun (the same one Louis used and was eventually killed with) only to discover it was Frank at her door returning from the lake with the retrieved keys.
 The next morning, when the police arrive with Clay in tow, they find Frank shot to death and Sarah hanging from the ceiling, just as Louis had intended in the beginning.
 The police notice something odd at the murder-suicide crime scene: Sarah's body is drenched in water.